-The vrf air conditioning system makes use of refrigerant only as its cooling material.
-Some other air conditioning systems, on the other hand, make use of chilled water system.
-In the latter air conditioning system, the refrigerant takes up the task of both cooling and heating the water that gets circulated throughout the air conditioning system.
+The VRF air conditioning vrf systems make use of refrigerant only as its cooling material.
+Some other systems, on the other hand, make use of the chilled water system.
+In the latter system, the refrigerant takes up the task of both cooling and heating the water that gets circulated throughout the HVAC systems.

-The inverter compressor included in the vrv air conditioning system, allows reduction of power consumption using partial cooling or heating loads.
+The inverter compressor included in the vrf systems allows reduction of power consumption using partial cooling or heating loads.
 Also, its indoor unit is included with many air handlers on the refrigerant loop or circuit.
-The air conditioning system has the modular expansion ability too.
+The system has the modular expansion ability too.
 This makes it applicable for especially large projects, which can grow from stage to stage.

 The communicating wire in the VRV and VRF solutions is made up of 2 wired cables.
 They are chained from the indoors to the outdoor units.
-They therefore create a kind of internal closed loop network.
-This wiring is the essential part of its installation.
+They, therefore, create a kind of internal closed-loop network.
+This wiring is an essential part of its installation.

 The VRV and VRF solution have their operation logic fully built-in right inside the system and it is proprietary for any VRF manufacture.
-The system receives input from the end user, who controls it in line with desired cooling temperature.
+The system receives input from the end-user, who controls it in line with the desired cooling temperature.